sisinflab-swot/cowl/docs/howto/index.rst

 ------------------------

 In order to query an ontology you must first deserialize it, which can be done via :class:`CowlReader`.
+Cowl can use multiple parsers, either built-in or provided by the user.
+For further information, refer to :ref:`the related documentation <reading>`.

-In general, ontologies may `import <owl imports_>`_ other ontologies, which may involve retrieving them from the network.
+OWL ontologies may `import <owl imports_>`_ other ontologies, which may involve loading them from mass storage or retrieving them from the network.
 Cowl's approach to imports reflects its :ref:`focus on portability <about>`, so ontology retrieval :ref:`is delegated to the end user <import>`.

 Ontology queries
 ----------------